 And in any regard, it’s far from a guarantee that the drugs will even be effective for any given individual: of nearly 17 million people who sought prescription treatment for an anxiety disorder in 2013, only 34% of them reported “minimally adequate treatment.”
 Pretty sad, when it all comes down to it.

-As far as the drugs themselves, conventional anxiety treatments generally fall into two main categories: selective serotonin reuptake inhibitors (SSRI’s), and benzodiazepines.
+As far as the drugs themselves, conventional anxiety treatments generally fall into two main categories: selective serotonin reuptake inhibitors (SSRI’s) and benzodiazepines.

-Benzodiazepines on the other hand – represent the real danger in prescription anxiety treatment; out of all fatal prescription medication overdoses in 2014, they accounted for nearly 30%.
+Benzodiazepines, on the other hand, represent the real danger in prescription anxiety treatment.
+Out of all fatal prescription medication overdoses in 2014, they accounted for nearly 30%.

 These drugs are an as-needed medication that act as a “quick-fix” in the event of intense onset anxiety — they work much quicker and are prescribed much more commonly than SSRI’s, hence their significant potential for abuse, dependence, and reliance.

 Also, given the fact that they work by slowing down the physiological processes of the nervous system, even low doses can produce difficulties in normal, day-to-day functioning.
-Common side effects range from severe drowsiness and dizziness to confusion, memory loss, blurred vision, and seizures.
+Common side effects range from severe drowsiness and dizziness, to confusion, memory loss, blurred vision, and seizures.

-The bottom line is, while prescription medications certainly have potential to provide relief from anxiety disorders, it seems that they all too often come at an unsafe, unhealthy, and highly dangerous price.
+The bottom line is, while prescription medications certainly have the potential to provide relief from anxiety disorders, it seems that they all too often come at an unsafe, unhealthy, and highly dangerous price.